Timeline: From boom to bottom: Renault and Nissan bet on deeper cooperation

-(Reuters) - The Franco-Japanese automaking alliance of Renault SA (RENA.PA), Nissan Motor Co (7201.T) and Mitsubishi Motors is banking on a new recovery plan, set to be announced later on Wednesday, to salvage profitability.
+(Reuters) - Renault SA (RENA.PA), Nissan Motor Co (7201.T) and Mitsubishi Motors have no plans to merge and will instead focus on a new production sharing plan to cut costs and improve efficiency, Chairman Jean-Dominique Senard said on Wednesday.

+Under the plan, the partners have adopted a “leader-follower” strategy where the strongest company in a particular area, such as autonomous driving, spearheads research.
+They will also turn to the best-positioned member in each region for joint purchasing and broaden the stardardisation of parts.

 Since its founding in 1999, the partnership between Renault and Nissan was dominated by its leader, Carlos Ghosn.
 His arrest on financial misconduct charges in late 2018 and his subsequent ouster as alliance chairman plunged the automakers into turmoil.